 In some instances delaying medical treatment can cause a patient to die unnecessarily.
 In other cases, such as a brain aneurysm, renal disease, or some heart conditions, a patient could potentially have lived longer, or had a better quality of life in their final days, had they not experienced delayed medical treatment.

 If you wish to claim on behalf of a now-deceased relative who died because of delays in medical treatment or suffered more than was necessary, call Accident Claims UK to speak to one of our understanding advisers.

-To be eligible to claim medical negligence compensation, you must be able to prove the following:
+To be eligible to claim medical negligence compensation, you would need to be able to evidence the below:

 If you make a successful personal injury claim for compensation, you will be awarded a package of compensation which can be divided into two headings: general damages and special damages.

 General damages awards claimants for the pain, suffering and loss of amenity they have experienced as a result of their injuries.
 You can use our personal injury claims calculator to estimate how much compensation you could be awarded for your injuries.
 The calculator does not include special damages you could claim and only gives an estimate.
 The value of each case depends on the facts of that particular claim.

 |How Serious Was It?